A statistical method for crack pre-detection in 3D concrete images: Introduction

 \section{Introduction}

 Concrete serves as the foundational material for various structures, including buildings and bridges, underscoring the importance of ensuring its quality, durability, and mechanical stability.
 To gain a better understanding of the mechanisms and causes of cracks, it is essential to subject concrete specimens to stress tests, which is valuable to prevent the occurrence of emergency conditions.
-For instance, the damage and fracture evolution in concrete were studied in [\citen{guo2023}] under cyclic loading.
-An overview study about this type of material was also introduced in \cite{golewski}.
+Experimental studies under cyclic loading have clarified how cracks initiate and evolve in concrete, providing a foundation for understanding failure mechanisms \cite{guo2023,jia2022experimental} while recent reviews emphasize the need for systematic and reproducible methodologies for their reliable detection and quantification \cite{kaveh2024recent,lee2024parametric,flah2020classification}.